raza-ahm/Unveiling-Crime-Trends-Analyzing-Major-Crime-Indicators-in-Toronto/README.md

 <div align="center"> <h2>Introduction<h2> </div>

 ### Purpose
-The primary goal of this project is to educate Torontonians about the frequency, distribution, and nature of various crimes occurring in their neighborhoods in a simple and accessible way.
-By analyzing the Toronto Police Service's Major Crime Indicators Open Dataset, I aim to present the data in a format that is easy for everyone to understand.
+The goal of this project is to educate Torontonians about crime in their neighborhoods using the Toronto Police Service's Major Crime Indicators Open Dataset.
+By presenting the data in a simple and accessible way, I aim to spark discussions on public safety and help residents make informed decisions.

-This project is designed to spark meaningful discussions about how to improve public safety measures and empower residents to make informed decisions about their safety.
-By presenting clear, straightforward insights, I hope to enhance community awareness and engagement.

 ### Methodology
 The analysis will be conducted primarily using the Python programming language.
 Python will be utilized for preprocessing, cleaning, exploring, and analyzing the dataset, providing comprehensive insights throughout the process.
 The steps involved in this analysis will be documented and executed within Jupyter notebooks, ensuring a clear and detailed breakdown of each phase.